Just Between Ourselves: History

 In an interview with the Middlesbrough Evening Gazette in May 1976, Alan Ayckbourn says he wrote the play in just two days and went straight into rehearsals: "I started Just Between Ourselves on the Thursday, finished it on the Friday, had it typed up on the Saturday, duplicated on the Sunday and into rehearsals on the Monday."

-Margaret 'Peggy' Ramsay, until after the first read-through as he was prepared to apparently scrap the play and write another one had it not gone well.
+It was certainly a departure and even the playwright harboured uncertainties about the play; he would not even send a copy of the script to his agent, Margaret 'Peggy' Ramsay, until after the first read-through as he was prepared to apparently scrap the play and write another one had it not gone well.
 When she did eventually receive it, Peggy was very impressed and believed it to be one of his best plays.

 Behind The Scenes: A Minor Problem